- SAP announced the “multicloud,” which has been used by SAP to try to bolster its credibility regarding the cloud.

-- SAP makes a number of claims in the announcement that are either false or can be classified as “word salad.”
+- SAP makes several claims in the announcement that are either false or can be classified as “word salad.”

 SAP and Multicloud